 This herb was a favorite of the early Eclectic physicians around the mid to late 1800s.
-These early day "naturopaths" used baptisia in the treatment of various watery conditions, anything associated with the lymphatic system, and mood disorders they described as "melancholia."
-Of late, baptisia has become somewhat obscure, and sadly so, as this slightly bitter and mildly astringent herb offers many wonderful properties.
+These early day "naturopaths" used Baptisia in the treatment of various watery conditions, anything associated with the lymphatic system, and mood disorders they described as "melancholia."
+Of late, Baptisia has become somewhat obscure, and sadly so, as this slightly bitter and mildly astringent herb offers many wonderful properties.

-In cold and flu season baptisia is among the herbs that can effectively address the accompanying discomforts of irritated throat and upper respiratory tract congestion and irritation.
+During times of seasonal illness, Baptisia is among the herbs that can effectively address the accompanying discomforts of irritated throat and upper respiratory tract congestion and irritation.
 It is often synergistically combined with other immune supporting herbs, and is a good lymphatic tonic to help move things out of the body.
 It is also used as a hepatic tonic to support healthy liver function, including proper bile production.

 This herb is rarely found as a single remedy as large doses can be cathartic and emetic, and may cause restlessness.
 The safest use of this catalyzing plant is in a blend of other specific synergistic herbs.

 The alcoholic extracts are most commonly used as the dried plant is not widely available.

 WishGarden Herbs' formulas containing Baptisia Root: